The AGPT program is the government-funded GP training program.

 Access to the application forms can be found at the Colleges’ websites:

-The final step (and fifth) in the AGPT application process, once eligibility has been assessed and confirmed, is interviews and offers.
+The final step in the AGPT application process, once eligibility has been assessed and confirmed, is interviews and offers.

 If you apply with the RACGP, you will also have to sit (and pass) the Candidate Assessment and Applied Knowledge Test (CAAKT) before being able to progress to the interview stage.
 The CAAKT focuses on knowledge, skills and attributes related to becoming a GP.